Arten Gill Viaduct: History

 Groundwork on site was started in May 1870, with work on the viaduct itself beginning a year later, on 3 May 1871.
 The parapets were completed in July 1875, with the date being set into the middle stone on each side of the parapet wall.
 Arten Gill Viaduct is 660 ft long, and 117 ft high, with the parapets being 1,100 ft above sea level.
 The viaduct has 11 arches, each of which is 45 ft across.

 Whilst it is largely constructed of sandstone, the inner arches of the viaduct spans (soffit) are made from Dent Marble, as opposed to brick, which was normal practice for viaduct building at that time.
 Most of the Dent Marble used in the viaduct was sourced from a quarry directly underneath the bridge in Artengill, and at least 50,000 tonne of dressed stone was used in its construction.
 The use of Dent Marble has been attributed to the proximity of the quarry, rather than of the need for that particular type of stone.
 There was one recorded fatality during the building process, a worker in the quarry was crushed by a stone, with some of the stones weighing as much as 6 tonne.
 The size of the stones also often lead to the breakdown of the lifting gear.

 Due to the loose soil and rock on the valley floor, some of the viaduct piers were rooted to a depth of 55 ft.
-Each pier of the viaduct is 38 ft in circumference, and 15 ft in diameter at the bottom, tapering to 6.5 ft at the base of the each of the arches.
+Each pier of the viaduct is 38 ft in circumference, and 15 ft in diameter at the bottom, tapering to 6.5 ft at the base of each of the arches.